toamto94/Ising-Knockoffs/README.md

 # Ising-Knockoffs
-#### This is an implementation of the high-dimensional Ising-Knockoff procedure according to https://arxiv.org/abs/1807.00931
+#### This is a Gibbs-Sampler of the high-dimensional Ising-Knockoff procedure according to https://arxiv.org/abs/1807.00931